Adaptive Ensemble Prediction for Deep Neural Networks based on Confidence Level

-In Section 2.2 of the paper, we discussed that the mispredictions with high probabilities can be caused by the insufficient expressiveness in the used model.
+In Section 2.2, we discussed that the mispredictions with high probabilities can be caused by the insufficient expressiveness in the used model as one possible reason.

 We show a simple example in Figure 5.
 We built a three-layer perceptron for a simple binary classification problem which maps a 2-D feature into class A or B as shown in Figure 5(a).
-We label a sample with feature $(x, y)$ as
+We label a sample with feature $(x, y)$, where $0 \leq x < 1$ and $0 \leq y < 1$ as

 We use the three-layer perceptron with 10 or 100 neurons in the hidden layer as the classifier and Sigmoid function as the activation function.
+The output layer has only one neuron and the classification results are shown as high or low value.
 We generated 1,000 random samples as the training data.
 The training is done by using stochastic gradient descent as the optimizer for 10,000 epochs.

 Figure 5(b) depicts the classification results with 10 hidden neurons.
 In this case, the top-left region of class A is not captured by the classifier at all due to the poor expressiveness of the network even though we have enough training samples in this region.
 As a result, this (weak) classifier misclassifies the samples in this region for the class B with almost 100\% probability.
 Although we repeat the training using different random number seeds, this mispredictions cannot be avoided with 10 hidden neurons.
 Hence, the ensembling multiple local predictions from this classifier cannot help this type of mispredictions in the top-left region.
 The decision boundary between class A and B at the bottom-right region is not sharp and its shape differs run by run due to the random numbers.
 The ensembling can statistically reduce the mispredictions near the boundary by reducing the effects of the random numbers.